NHSDigital/software-engineering-quality-framework/quality-checks.md

 We rate our applications against each of these checks as follows:

 * Green = the quality check is applied frequently and consistently (in practice this typically means [automated](./patterns/automate-everything.md) via [continuous integration / continuous deployment](./practices/continuous-integration.md)), the output of the check is a quality gate (as opposed to just a warning / for information), and the tolerances for that quality gate (e.g. code coverage %) are agreed and understood
-* Amber = the quality check is applied, but not all conditions for green are met - for example the check generates warnings that may or may not be acted on
+* Amber = the quality check is applied, but not all conditions for green are met - for example the check generates warnings that may or may not be acted on, or is executed on an ad-hoc basis and cannot offer a consistent quality gate guarantee
 * Red = the quality check is not applied
 * N/A = the quality check is not applicable

+There may be further nuances to these definitions, and the sections detailing each check can expand considerably on the criteria as required.
+Everyone is encouraged to contribute to those, and discuss how they can be best be tailored.

 ## Tracking progress